 SVRA Heroes & Friends: Indy Car

-Al Unser served as grand marshal of the 2015 Brickyard Invitational and returned in 2016 to auction for charity with Motostalgia.
+Al Unser returned to racing in wheel-to-wheel competition for the first time in 23 years at the 2017 Brickyard Invitational.
+Teaming the SVRA CEO Tony Parella as his co-driver, Unser delivered a steady performance for a 16th place finish in the B Production class.
+“Big Al” had previously served as grand marshal of the 2015 Brickyard Invitational and returned in 2016 to auction for charity with Motostalgia.
 He was also co-grand marshal of the 2016 Portland Vintage Racing Festival.
 “Big Al” is one of only three drivers to win the Indianapolis 500 four times.
 A three-time Indy car champion (1970, ’83, ’85) he was a rare breed that drove any type of car on any venue, including sports cars, stock cars, modified and dirt cars.
 The four-time Hoosier Hundred victor drove and won in sprints, midgets, Formula 5000 and stock cars to name a few.
 A Hall of Fame super star, Al was USAC stock car rookie of the year in 1967 and IROC champion in 1978.
 In his final Indianapolis 500 win in 1987 he broke Ralph De Palma’s 67-year-old record for most career laps led in the historic race.
 He retired in 1994 after setting the mark at 644 laps.

 Al Unser Jr.

-Al Unser Jr. has driven in three Brickyard Invitational “Indy Legends” Charity Pro-Am races and won the inaugural contest with co-driver Peter Klutt in 2014.
+Al Unser Jr. has driven in all four Brickyard Invitational “Indy Legends” Charity Pro-Am races and won the inaugural contest with co-driver Peter Klutt in 2014.
+He finished on the podium in 2016 and 2017.
 Unser was co-grand marshal at the 2016 Portland Vintage Racing Festival.
 He is a two-time Indy car champion (1990 and 1994) and the winner of 34 Indy car races including the 1992 and ’94 Indianapolis 500s.
 A versatile driver, “Little Al” was a winner in World of Outlaws sprint car racing; 1982 Can-Am champion and IROC champion in 1986 and again in 1988.
 He’s also a two-time winner of the 24 Hours of Daytona in 1986 and ’87.
-Like his father Al Unser Sr. and Uncle Bobby Unser he enjoyed tremendous success as a star driver for Roger Penske’s team, which provided his winning entry for the 1994 “500.”
+Like his father “Big” Al Unser and Uncle Bobby Unser he enjoyed tremendous success as a star driver for Roger Penske’s team, which provided his winning entry for the 1994 “500.”

 Bobby Unser is grand marshal of the 2016 Brickyard Invitational and has led the event’s oval exhibition races in 2014 and 2015.
 Bobby, who won the Indianapolis 500 in 1968, 1975 and 1981, also captured the national driving championship in 1968 and again in 1974.
 A versatile talent, the International Hall of Fame driver won the 1975 IROC series and scored more Pikes Peak Hill Climb victories than anyone in history.
 A proven winner in sprint cars and midgets he also competed in NASCAR, Formula One and sports cars.
 An outstanding development driver, Unser is credited with much of the input to the design of the “Gurney Flap,” an integral element of racing wings.
 He was also vital to the development of the first in-house Penske chassis to win the Indianapolis 500.